ECON 7228 - Behavioural Economics IID

 General Course Information

-Course Code ECON 7228 Course Behavioural Economics IID Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ECON 2511 Assumed Knowledge ECON 1005 or equivalent Course Description This course provides a non-technical introduction to behavioural economics.
+Course Code ECON 7228 Course Behavioural Economics IID Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 1005 or equivalent Course Description This course provides a non-technical introduction to behavioural economics and game theory.
 Behavioural economics analyses regularities in actual individual and strategic decision making and documents departures from behaviour predicted by classical economic theory.
 Behavioural economics explains these departures by incorporating psychological aspects into economic theories.
 This course will help you understand why people make the decisions they make, improve your own decision making, and predict how others behave in situations in which they interact with you strategically.

 Course Coordinator: Professor Ralph-Christopher Bayer